michael-wb/qnx-skunkworks/README.md

 ?
 (10.0.2.2) at 52:54:0:12:34:56 on bridge100 ifscope [bridge]
 ```

-The IP address is located in parentheses in the output
+The IP address is located in parentheses in the output.